 The more information you provide about the sample, the greater the accuracy of the recommendation.
 Information such as crop history, soil texture, and planned crop would help in understanding the possible nematode population present in the area.
 A recommendation will be given in case of any probable economic loss.
 A NAS form should be filled out and submitted with each sample.

-There is a charge of $10 per sample.
 Checks should be made out to “LSU AgCenter NAS”.

 Samples, forms, and checks should be mailed to:

 Nematode Advisory Service

 302 Life Sciences Bldg. – Department of Plant Pathology